bcgov/fasstr/README.md

 For annual yield runoff statistics calculated in the annual statistics functions, an upstream drainage basin area (in sq. km) is required with the `basin_area` argument.
 If no area is supplied with `flowdata` all yield results will be `NA`.
 If using the `HYDAT` argument to supply streamflow data, the function will automatically use the basin area of the station provided in HYDAT, if available, so `basin_area` is not required.
 To override the basin area from HYDAT, set the `basin_area` to your choosing and it will replace the HYDAT number.

+If not using `HYDAT` and your `flowdata` dataframe contains a column called `STATION_NUMBER` (HYDAT originated) the functions will look up the station number listed and grab the corresponding basin area from HYDAT, if it exists, without setting the `basin_area` argument.
+This allows you to use a `flowdata` dataframe that originated from HYDAT without having to look up a basin area.

 ### Handling Missing Dates

 Coming soon.